ScenarioHunting/website/index.md

 # Scenario Hunting
-A process of switching from modeling artifacts to test code.
+Switching from modeling space to implementation space.

 Watch this 5 minuets demo: